iaretechnician/sgkv2/README.md

 World settings - Enable World Composition, enable Force no Precomputed Lighting so we have fully dynamic lights.
 Click Build.

+Plugins
-Plugins - enable Geometry Script
+	- Geometry Script
+	- Chaos Vehicle Plugin
+	- Bridge (quixel and metahumans)

 If scalability is set to LOW, the dynamic foliage grass is not shown at all